 creative methods for social media lead generation

 Note: Ready to find out which social media strategy works best for your B2B business?
-Sign up for Leadfeeder’s free 14-day free trial to track your social selling progress and attract more leads.
+Sign up for Leadfeeder’s free 14-day trial to track your social selling progress and attract more leads.

 1. Find people who are looking for a product like yours

+Social media is for everything you can think of.
 But more than anything, it’s for effortlessly communicating with massive groups of people.

 Here’s an example of a clear intent to find a dating app.